-This uses information from my assessments to show where I am compared with all other learners in my year group in Wales.
+This uses information from my assessments to show where I am compared with all other learners in my year group in Wales who took the assessment at the same time of year that I did.

-- The black dot shows my most recent assessment. - The three bands show the range of scores of all learners in Wales.
-Around two-thirds of all learners in this year group are working in the range shown by the large centre band. - The dotted lines show my likely range, based on my assessments so far. - - The broken line shows the average of all learners in Wales.
+The black dot shows my most recent assessment.

+The three bands show the range of all learners in my year group across Wales as they progress through school.
+Around two-thirds of all learners in my year group are working in the range shown by the large centre band.

+- The dotted lines show my likely range, based on my assessments so far. - - The broken line shows the average for my year group in Wales.